itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Remove from graph

-A `Node` can remove itself from a graph using the `removeFromGraph` method, which takes no arguments.
-As a result, the node's graph reference will be set to null since it is no longer part of that graph.
+A `Node` can remove itself from a `Graph` using the `removeFromGraph` method, which takes no arguments.
+As a result, the node's `Graph` reference will be set to null since it is no longer part of that `Graph`.

 ```java
 Graph g = new Graph("Master");